timmoti/yodone/README.md

 # Yodone

-24 hour disappear tasks this to do app has.
+24 hour disappearing tasks this to do app has.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See Deployment for notes on how to deploy the project on a live system.